 - Players should purchase a black pair of integrated football pants(with the pads sewn in) for practice.
 Black is suggested as it will retain a better appearance than white throughout the season.

 - Proper care of your equipment is important for both safety and to ensure that your equipment is ready every time you play.
-It is your responsibility to periodically inspect all of your equipment before you put it on and tell your coach if it is not in perfect working order.
+It is your responsibility to periodically inspect all of your equipment before you put it on.
 Please inspect your helmet for missing or loose pieces and screws, and your shoulder pads for loose straps and clips.

 - Players must wear a jersey over their shoulder pads during practice (not your game jersey).

 - Players are encouraged to take part in the long held Tiger tradition of wearing their game jersey to school on Fridays.

 - Parents are encouraged to familiarize themselves with the rules and basic football terms which are posted on our website.
 Unlike other sports, certain aspects of football can seem complicated.
 A little reinforcement at home can make a big difference.
 Your coaches will give you regular updates on what to review with the kids at home.